debraysimon/tpxle-doc/docs/AbeewayRefGuide/uplink-messages/lorawan-ul-transmission/readme.md

 It is activated only if *transmit_strat* parameter is set to 0x05 (custom strategy).
 The strategy is then defined with *transmit_strat_custom* parameter.

-Refer to the dedicated application note [AN-002_LoRa_Transmission](https://actilitysa.sharepoint.com/:f:/t/aby/Evqx0qp6AQ1OqrI7-2DoIxsB1wKjLBjykfPh2p7Lo8mP7g?e=VrNdaS) strategy for more data.
+Refer to the dedicated application note [AN-002_LoRa_Transmission](https://actilitysa.sharepoint.com/:f:/t/aby/Evqx0qp6AQ1OqrI7-2DoIxsB1wKjLBjykfPh2p7Lo8mP7g?e=VrNdaS) strategy for more details.
 **This feature should be applied only after careful study of the application note and LoRaWAN MAC behavior to not negatively impact the proper functioning of the trackers.**

 ## Confirmed uplink